Brianland

 When Michael Jackson learned to drive a car, the first place he drove to was Lionel Richie’s house!

 There’s a great story recounted about how Diana Ross asked Darryl Hall for his autograph!
 Yes . . .
 Diana Ross asked Darryl Hall for his autograph!
-But that then kicked off everybody signing each other’s music sheets!
+Then that kicked off everybody signing each other’s music sheets!
 It’s so cool seeing all these mega-stars asking each other for autographs.

 It was also cool to see how Journey’s lead singer Steve Perry was not only so highly regarded by his peers, but that he’s also seen helping some of them with their parts.
 He was almost an assistant coach under Quincy.